hanxiaomax/rose/README.md

-# ROS Bag Filter Tool
+# ROSE - Yet Another ROS Bag Filter Tool

 A high-performance ROS bag filtering tool  that allows you to extract specific topics from ROSv1 bag files.
 Built with C++ core and Python interface, it provides both command-line and TUI interfaces for efficient bag file processing.